winnieiec/my-github-site/README.md

 - I enjoy: volleyball, makeup
 im taking this course to have a better understanding on computer science i would like to create a portfolio of all of my work

+## Collaborator : Evelyn
+- A rule about using AI tools is to make sure to use AI tools properly and to not misuse or abuse the power of AI